System startup

 See QuoteLab in motion

-The demo is the proof — interactive selection, live totals, and export.
+The demo is the proof — five-step accordion, sticky totals, live preview, persisted share links, and PDF.
 This page is the pitch; the product is the receipt.

 Visit live demo